Robustness of topological phases on aperiodic lattices: Introduction

 In this setup, a Delone set \( \Lambda\subseteq\R^d \) is considered as a discrete metric space.
 Then \( L^2(\R^d) \) carries an ample representation of \( \Co(\Lambda) \), which generates a Roe \Cst-algebra \( \CstRoe(\Lambda)\).
 Physically, a short-range Hamiltonian \( H \) has matrix coeffcients \( H_{x,y}\defeq\braketvert*{x}{H}{y} \) of fast enough decay, thus can be approximated by controlled operators.
 Every unit cell should have finite degrees of freedom, coming from the number of electron orbits and their spins.
 Thus the restriction of \( H \) to any finite region should have finite-rank.
 Therefore, the Roe \Cst-algebra \( \CstRoe(\Lambda) \) can be viewed as the universal \Cst-algebra that contains all such Hamiltonians.

-Topological phases on materials are represented by a K-theory class of the \Cst-algebra of observables, constructed from the Hamiltonian \( H \).
-If the system consists of conjugate-linear symmetries, then the \Cst-algebra is replaced by a \( \Z/2 \)-graded ``real'' \Cst-algebra of the form \( A_\C\otimes\CCl_{p,q} \), or its corresponding real subalgebra \( A_\R\otimes\Cl_{p,q} \).
-We wish to describe the topological phases with their numerical invariants.
-That is, we seek for maps

-generating a real number from a prescribed topological phase.
-Moreover, we wish to understand the robustness of such numbers.

-If we model a topological insulator on a Delone set \( \Lambda \) by the Roe \Cst-algebra \( \CstRoe(\Lambda) \), then its topological phase is robust in a very strong sense: such topological phases (and hence their numerical invariants as in \eqref{eq:numerical_index}) are robust under any short-range, locally--finite-rank perturbation that does not close the spectral gap (and preserves the symmetry).
-It follows from the K-theory of (real) Roe \Cst-algebra (cf.~\eqref{eq:K-theory_Roe_Cst-algebras}) that such a topological phase can be described completely by a \( \Z \) or \( \Z/2 \)-valued index.
+If we model a topological insulator on a Delone set \( \Lambda \) by the Roe \Cst-algebra \( \CstRoe(\Lambda) \), then its topological phase is robust in a very strong sense: such topological phases (and their associated topological invariants) are robust under any short-range, locally--finite-rank perturbation that preserves the spectral gap and the symmetry of the system.
+It follows from the K-theory of (real) Roe \Cst-algebra (cf.~\eqref{eq:K-theory_Roe_Cst-algebras}) that such topological phase are completely classified by their topological invariants, which are \( \Z \)- or \( \Z/2 \)-valued indiced that belong to the real K-theory groups of \( \R \).
 The groupoid model \( \Cst(\mathcal{G}_\Lambda) \), on the other hand, has more involved K-theory and numerical invariants.
-One natural question is in which sense these topological phases are still robust.
+One natural question is in which sense those topological phases described by the groupoid model are still robust.
 Moreover, do they lead to interesting invariants that do not occur in the coarse-geometric model?

-Questions related to robustness can be answered by showing that the numerical index is still continuous, even for some more general perturbations of the Hamiltonian (which does not have to belong to the observable \Cst-algebra), together with a ``quantisation'' statement that the range of the numerical index is \( \Z \).
-This implies that such perturbations leave the numerical index unchanged.
+Questions related to this type of robustness are usually answered by showing that the numerical index is still continuous, even for some more general perturbations of the Hamiltonian (which does not have to belong to the observable \Cst-algebra), together with a ``quantisation'' statement that the range of the numerical index is \( \Z \).
+This implies that such perturbations leave the topological invariants unchanged.